oliverjam/react-food-workshop/README.md

 We also want to filter our dishes by category.
 This is a good use-case for a group of radio inputs as the categories are mutually exclusive.

-Create a new file called `CategoryFilter.js` and make a new component in it.
+Create a new file called `CategoryFilter.jsx` and make a new component in it.
 We need a radio input for each category.
 You can probably find a way to render the inputs dynamically so you don't have to write 8 radios by hand :)

 You'll also need a state value to keep track of which radio is selected.
 You should end up with something like this: